ParthavTandel/Cric_Data_Analytics/README.md

 STEP 2: Data Cleaning using Pandas library in Jupyter Notebook, stored the data into CSV file

-STEP 3: Remaining Data cleaning and analytics in Power Query and Power BI (Created custom columns in Power Query and calculated columns, measures in Power BI)
+STEP 3: Remaining Data cleaning and analytics in Power Query and Power BI (created custom columns in Power Query and calculated columns, measures in Power BI)

 Final Step: Dashboard creation in Power BI